vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Building-Blocks/05_context.md

 ## Contents of the Context

 Context consists of multiple parts.
 First and the most important is the context the client provides.
-The client can put as the context whatever he needs.
+The client can put as the context whatever he might need for generation.

 For example have a look at [Context Accessor](../Generators/07_contextuals.md#context-accessor).

 But there are also items added to the context internally:

-- `index` - number of generated item in the row (counting from 0).
-More important when using `Fabricator#generateMany(n, context)` method
+- `index` - number of currently generated item in a row (counting from 0); more useful when invoking `Fabricator#generateMany(n, context)` method

-- `current` - falsum being currently fabricated; useful when you need to access other properties to stay consistent within falsa
+- `current` - falsum being currently fabricated; useful when you need to access other properties to stay consistent within falsum

 - `previous` - previously fabricated falsum; only populated when using `Fabricator#generateMany(n, context)` method